 The U.S. Department of State strongly urges U.S. citizens to avoid all demonstrations in Bangladesh.
 A foreigner could become caught in the middle of these conflicts.
-There have been no direct attacks on U.S. citizens or indications of targeting of foreigners; however, in isolated instances, Westerners and U.S. citizens have been caught in the middle of clashes and demonstrations or stranded when highways have been blocked.
+There have been no direct attacks on U.S. citizens or indications of targeting foreigners; however, in isolated instances, Westerners and U.S. citizens have been caught in the middle of clashes and demonstrations or stranded when highways have been blocked.
 U.S. citizens are urged to remain alert to local security developments and to be vigilant regarding their personal security by knowing the locations of police and fire stations, hospitals, and other places to relocate to feel secure.
-U.S. citizens should also carry identification and, if moving about alone, a cell phone or radio or other means of communication that works in Bangladesh.
+U.S. citizens should also carry identification and, if moving about alone, a cell phone or radio, or other means of communication that work in Bangladesh.
 Be alert and aware of your surroundings and pay attention to local news reports.
-U.S. citizens in Bangladesh are encouraged to make common sense plans to deal with security situations, and to investigate alternate means of communication in country, evacuation insurance, and alternative destinations both within and outside the country in case of emergency.
+U.S. citizens in Bangladesh are encouraged to make common-sense plans to deal with security situations and to investigate alternative means of communication in-country, evacuation insurance, and alternative destinations both within and outside the country in case of emergency.
 If you are concerned for your security you should exercise personal responsibility, remove yourself from the situation and relocate to an area where you feel secure.

 While the diplomatic enclave—which includes the areas of Banani, Baridhara, and Gulshan—in Dhaka is generally safe, political violence can take place within this area.
 U.S. citizens should contact the American Citizens Services section before attempting to come to the U.S. Embassy.
 Visitors to Bangladesh should check U.S. Embassy Dhaka’s website for updated information on the current political and security situation.
 During times of nationwide demonstrations and hartals, US Embassy personnel and their family members are restricted to staying in the diplomatic enclave in Dhaka.
 When traveling outside of Dhaka, they are restricted to staying in their hotel or other safe accommodations.